This post was most recently updated on January 6, 2022.

 Balance Your Pet's Energy

+Another component of holistic pet care is balancing your pet's energy.
 Think about the anxiety and stress that can build up in your body when you aren’t active enough.
 This type of unspent energy can lead to physical and mental manifestations that hurt your health, and the same can happen to our pets.
-Maintaining a daily exercise routine with your pet is key to their mental and physical health.
+Maintaining a daily exercise routine with your dog or cat is key to maintaining holistic pet care for their mental and physical health.

-Walking your dog for 30-minutes up to an hour a day supports your dogs’ whole wellbeing: body, mind, and spirit.
+Walking your dog or puppy for 30-minutes up to an hour a day supports your dogs’ whole well-being: body, mind, and spirit.

 As with exercise, your pet needs adequate rest and relaxation to stay balanced.
 It’s important to make sure your home is an environment where pets feel safe enough to relax, sleep, and heal.
 To achieve this, be mindful of creating a calm energy and a designated spot where your pet can go and be undisturbed.